williamgilpin/flowtrace_docs/flowtrace_matlab.md

 In general, the command to run flowtrace is

+    $ flowtrace('some/input/data',30,'some/output/folder/')

+Instead of an input directory of images, the first argument can be the path to a video file

-    $ flowtrace('some/input/data',30,'some/output/older/')
+    $ flowtrace('some/folder/some_movie.mp4',30,'some/output/folder/')

-In order to use custom parameters, pass a struct() to the function
+In order to use custom parameters, pass a struct() to the function after the first three arguments

     $ params=struct()
     $ params.subtract_median=true
-    $ flowtrace('sample_data',30,'sample_output',params)
+    $ flowtrace(sample_data/sample_data_tif',30,'sample_output/sample_output_tif',params)

 ## Options